sacredMary48/sacredMary48/README.md

-- 👋 Hi, I’m @sacredMary48, juscallme sacred or amadeus its fine for me.
+- 👋 Hi, I’m @sacredMary48, juscallme sacred or Katsum its fine for me.
 - 👀 I’m interested in web development and control of base data.
 - 🌱 I’m currently learning engineering informatic, web development, game development.
-- 💞️ I’m looking to collaborate on project I´m seems interesting.
+- 💞️ I’m looking to collaborate in the future when I gotten more skill, into others project.
+- For this moment I gotta Learn my way to understand the others.
 - 📫 How to reach me: Just contact me and talk but in some green in this new world...

 <!---